michellevit/Production-Planner/README.txt

 ----------
-4. Preparing To Run In Development
+5. Preparing To Run In Development
 - Go to the file django/Production_Planner/settings.py:
-  - Change the 'DEVELOPMENT_MODE' var to True
+  - Change 'DEVELOPMENT_MODE' to True
     - This will switch the database to SQLite (unlike MySQL which requires Docker container to run)
-  - Change the 'DEBUG' to True
+  - Change 'DEBUG' to True
     - Now print statements (in the backend) will output in the terminal where the server is running
 - Activate the virtual environment:
   - Open terminal and navigate/cd to the project's root folder